 1.5.
 Doble Testing

 Transformers at the lower Snake River projects are required to undergo Doble testing1 every three years to ensure they are functioning correctly and identify any issues that need repair.
 The testing must be conducted during warm, dry conditions (July–August) and requires an outage of the transformer and associated units.
 Testing is performed during already scheduled outages to the extent possible and timed to avoid or minimize impacts to fish.
+In years that Doble testing isn’t required, the project may still require an outage during the same timeframe to perform necessary transformer maintenance and repairs that were identified in previous Doble tests.

 The schedule for the current year is defined below in Table A-1.
 For more information, refer to the project-specific sections below and FPP Chapters 2-8.

 Table A-1.
-Doble Testing Schedule in.a
+Doble Testing Schedule in 2020.a